salrashid123/grpc_curl/README.md

 ## Decode the Response

-The response message is alo in formatted so do the inverse of encoding
+The response message is also in formatted so do the inverse of encoding

 ```bash
  xxd -p resp.bin